IEEE-StudioX/ML/README.md

 This repository contains the implementation of a recommendation system using different approaches, such as Item-based and User-based collaborative filtering, K-Nearest Neighbors (KNN), and cosine similarity.

+## Note on Data Usage

+We intended to use data coming directly from the app itself.
+However, since the app is not yet complete, we used a different dataset as a simulation of the data we will eventually extract from the app to test our code.
+The data we needed included: `user_id`, `item_id`, and `rating`.

 ## Project Structure

 - **API Deployment with Streamlit**: Deployed a recommendation system using Streamlit for easy interaction and API integration.